BalazsBanfi/Knights-Travails/README.md

 ## Acknowledgments

-Thanks for the helps to CS50, Frontend Mentor, The Odin Project, freecodecamp.org, Kevin Powell, Web Dev Simplified and many more..
+Thanks for the helps to CS50, The Odin Project, Frontend Mentor, freecodecamp.org, Web Dev Simplified, Kevin Powell and many more..